JoshuaPMallory/DS9_W4D5_Build/README.md

-# Build 1 - Death and Statistics
+# Death and Statistics
 ### Lambda School - Data Science 9

 This is my first project for Lambda School's monthly build week.

-I think the media presents a hostile view of life in the US; that shootings are happening more frequently than ever, that politicians are manipulating us, and that an excess diet of fried eggs is going to give us cancer.
-It sounds like other countries are taking note as well, as I've even heard of some warning their citizens of “highly frequent” gun violence.
-But I don't think death is nearly as common or likely as they believe.
+I think the media presents a hostile view of life in the US; that shootings are happening more frequently than ever, that politicians and corporations are manipulating us, and that an excess diet of [eggs](https://www.pcrm.org/good-nutrition/nutrition-information/health-concerns-with-eggs 'Physicians Committee: Health Concerns with Eggs') is going to give us cancer.
+Or, wait...
+[I guess they're good for you now](https://health.clevelandclinic.org/i-have-cancer-what-should-i-eat-2/ 'Cleveland Clinic: I Have Cancer — What Should I Eat?').
+It sounds like [other countries](https://www.washingtonpost.com/world/2019/06/04/china-warns-against-traveling-us-citing-shootings-robberies-theft/ 'Washington Post: China warns against traveling to the U.S., citing \‘shootings, robberies and theft\’') are taking note as well.

-By using data gathered from the CDC on deaths in California I intend to give a clear view on death - albeit a very small subset of the larger USA - and it's general probability against the surviving population as well as it's most common causes.
-I believe the most likely causes of death are cardiac arrest and motor-vehicle collisions and I'll compare that with what I believe most people would worry about; terrorism and homicide.
+I don't think death is nearly as common or likely as they believe so I'm going to be look at deaths in my corner of the world to give a general idea of the state of things in the past 17 years.
+By using data gathered from the CDC on California deaths I intend to give a clear view on death, it's most commonly talked about causes, and it's general probability against the surviving population.
+From what I've read in the past I believe the most likely causes of death are heart related illness and motor-vehicle collisions, and I'll compare that with what I believe most people would worry about; homicide and terrorism.
+(Well, I would do terrorism, but there's actually no listed deaths for terrorism in California, so that makes a great start!)

 I intend to show whether or not either view is correct.